 Let T be a job.
 Instances of Promise (termed a promise) are returned by T.rv(), which is used to reference the return value of T's run function.
 When the promise is passed to the constructor (or as an argument to a wrapped function) of a different, successor job the promise will be replaced by the actual referenced return value.
 This mechanism allows a return values from one job's run method to be input argument to job before the former job's run function has been executed.

 filesToDelete = {}

-A set of IDs of files containing promised values when we know we won't need them anymore init(job, path)
+A set of IDs of files containing promised values when we know we won't need them anymore class toil.job.PromisedRequirement(valueOrCallable, args)